awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         If you omit this field, the default value of `{instance_id}` is used\.
 If a log stream doesn't already exist, it's created automatically\.
       + `timezone` – Optional\.
 Specifies the time zone to use when putting timestamps on log events\.
 The valid values are `UTC` and `Local`\.
 The default value is `Local`\.

+        This parameter is ignored if you don't specify a value for `timestamp_format`\.
       + `timestamp_format` – Optional\.
 Specifies the timestamp format, using plaintext and special symbols that start with %\.
 If you omit this field, the current time is used\.
 If you use this field, you can use the symbols in the following list as part of the format\.

+        If a single log entry contains two time stamps that match the format, the first time stamp is used\.

         This list of symbols is different than the list used by the older CloudWatch Logs agent\.
 For a summary of these differences, see [Timestamp Differences Between the Unified CloudWatch Agent and the Older CloudWatch Logs Agent](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-logs-timestamp-differences)
 `%y`
 Year without century as a zero\-padded decimal number
 `%Y`